 HONEYSUCKLE (Lonicera periclymenum)

 Our native Honeysuckle, with its fragrant, creamy YELLOW flowers, spills over the walls of front gardens in this neighbourhood.
-When the season favours Lonicera periclymenum, every Honeysuckle is a mass of blooms inviting passersby to come closer & breathe in their perfume.
+When the season favours Lonicera periclymenum, every Honeysuckle is a mass of blooms inviting passersby to come closer & breathe in the perfume.
 Flowers appear from May/June to August, followed by red berries in autumn.
-These turn black & are available for the birds.
+These turn to black & are available for the birds but toxic to humans.

 Honeysuckle is wildlife-friendly; its nectar attracts bumblebees & night-flying moths.
 Bumblebees whose tongues are too short may resort to biting a hole in the base of the flower tube to reach the nectar.
 Moths visiting the flowers include Convolvulus Hawk-moth, Privet Hawk-moth, Elephant Hawk-moth, Small Elephant Hawk-moth, Lime Hawk-moth, Shark, Lychnis, Silver Y & Puss Moth.
 When no insects visit the flower it may be self-pollinated.